Sikhism and caste: Post-independence

 Patel in a later speech made reference to the conversion of Dalit Sikhs to Christianity in Pakistan and requested the scheduled caste Sikhs to forget they are scheduled caste.
 Sikh representatives to the committee for setting-up the Indian constitution admitted that there existed "untouchable" Sikh castes and requested that special reservations be allocated for them as SCs, fearing that otherwise the SC Sikhs would abandon their religion and convert to Hinduism to claim benefits as SC Hindus if such affirmative-action provisions were not available to them.
 After intensive lobbying by Sikh representatives, four Sikh SCs, namely the Mazabhis, Ramdasias, Kabirpanthis, and Sikligars, were identified as being eligible for political reservation by the Minority Committee, but other Sikh SCs were not included.
 Although not being formally recognized as SCs, the other lower-caste Sikhs did not move toward Hinduism and remained steadfast with their commitment to Khalsa Sikhism, in-contrast to what anxious Sikh representatives had predicted.
+Prior to the partition of Punjab in 1947, Khatri/Arora Sikhs were prevalent in the Pothohar region of Punjab (such as in Jhelum, Rawalpindi, Peshawar, Bannu, and Kuhat), which was given to Pakistan.
+Thus, many Khatri/Arora Sikhs after 1947 settled in New Delhi in India, with the slur bhappa developing as a pejorative to describe the community, especially used to demean urban Sikhs engaging in business.